 It is not a great scenario to have courts setting the rules, but – as it happened with the opening of the sports betting market in the US, where New Jersey had to deal with a very long fight before the recent positive outcome – it is unfortunately possible that the same scenario will happen in other countries.

+You can review the full series of DLA Piper predictions for 2019 HERE.
 If you found this my 2019 gambling predictions interesting, share them on your favourite social media and register to our newsletter.
 Also don’t forget to try Prisca our GDPR chatbot described HERE